ankushdhojkarki/Python-Mini-Projects/To-do List/README.md

 --> Add Task: Input a new task to be added to your list.

---> View Tasks: Display all current tasks with their status.
+--> View Tasks: Display all current tasks.

 --> Remove Task: Delete a task from your list.